 6. Think before you speak.

+Don’t know what to say in the job interview?
 Don’t be afraid to pause before answering questions.
 This shows thoughtfulness and will often lead to better responses than just speaking immediately.

 7. Don’t swear!